Foam Rolling for Rounded Shoulders and Forward Head Posture | 321 STRONG Answers

 ## Frequently Asked Questions

-### Can foam rolling actually fix head posture?
+### Can foam rolling actually correct head-jutting posture?

-Foam rolling addresses the soft tissue restriction component of head posture, not the movement habits that created it.
-It restores the thoracic extension and chest mobility that poor posture has locked away, creating the conditions for better alignment. rolling with chin tucks, thoracic extension exercises, and posture awareness for real correction.
+Foam rolling addresses the soft tissue restriction component of this head-forward alignment, not the movement habits that created it.
+It restores the thoracic extension and chest mobility that poor posture has locked away, creating the conditions for better alignment.
+Pair rolling with chin tucks, thoracic extension exercises, and posture awareness for real correction.

 ### How long should I foam roll for rounded shoulders each session?